Home

 Custom Search

-Marketing mix is the balancing and managing of product, price, promotion and distribution or place decisions and strategies.
+Marketing mix is the balancing and managing of product, price, promotion and distribution or place decisions, tactics and strategies.

-Develop your marketing plan with an understanding that the mix is a key element of your plan; developing a successful marketing mix is necessary to your small business growth and success.
+You need to develop your marketing plan with a clear understanding that the mix is a key element of your plan; developing a successful marketing mix is necessary to your small business growth and success.

 Elements of the Marketing Mix: